 Blood Clot Prevention

-Patients who developed a blood clot while in the hospital who did not get treatment that could have prevented it
+Patients who developed a blood clot while in the hospital who didn't get treatment that could have prevented it

 ||Not Available *

 What It Is and Why It Is Important

 - Because hospital patients often have to stay in bed for long periods of time, all patients admitted to the hospital are at increased risk of developing blood clots in their veins (also called venous thromboembolism or VTE) that can break off and travel to other parts of the body, like the heart, brain, or lung.

 - Hospitals can prevent blood clots by routinely evaluating patients for their risk of developing blood clots and using appropriate prevention and treatment procedures.
 Prevention can include compression stockings, blood thinners, and/or other medicines.

 - This measure shows the percentage of patients who developed blood clots while in the hospital who did not receive preventative treatment beforehand.

 * The number of cases/patients is too few to report.